-Also take a look at the Reporting features we shipped as part of Octopus 3.1 which provides reporting optimized views of the live deployment data, no longer requiring an XML export.
+Also take a look at the Reporting features which provides reporting optimized views of the live deployment data, no longer requiring an XML export.

 Ever wonder how many deployments you did this month?
 In this page, we’ll help you to answer this question by walking you through how to export your deployments to Excel, and then to view them in a pivot table.

 - Export all deployments to an XML file.

 - Report on the data using a pivot table.

 Before we can report on the data using Excel, we need to export it in a format that Excel can import.
 The easiest way to do this is using an XML file.

 As of 2.5.10, the Octopus CLI can be used to export deployments to an XML file.
 The command looks like this:

 octo dump-deployments --server http://your-octopus --apiKey API-YOURAPIKEY1234 --filePath=Deployments.xml

 octo dump-deployments --server https://samples.octopus.app --apiKey API-GUEST --filepath C:\Development\Deployments.xml Octopus Deploy Command Line Tool, version 7.3.2 Detected automation environment: "NoneOrUnknown" Space name unspecified, process will run in the default space context Handshaking with Octopus Server: https://samples.octopus.app Handshake successful.
 Octopus version: 2020.2.9; API version: 3.0.0 Authenticated as: Guest Listing projects, project groups and environments Dumping deployments...
 Wrote 30 of 72 deployments...
 Wrote 60 of 72 deployments...
 Wrote 72 of 72 deployments...